MNaguib2611/coding_challenge/README.md

 1. use the end point `/order`
 2. use `file` as the key for the file
-3. go to terminal and use `docker exec -it app bash`
-4. the 2 output files will be generated in the `output_files` directory
+3. the 2 output files will be generated in the `output_files` directory
-5. the file content will also be returned as response for the `/order` endpoint
+4. the file content will also be returned as response for the `/orders` endpoint

 ## Technologies used